OzneKx/Hello-World/README.md

 # Hello, World!
- First Repository of Git and GitHub
+ First Repository of Git and GitHub!

+ This line was added directly from the website!